yasufum/spp-tmp/docs/guides/design/spp_primary.rst

 It does not work for packet forwaring without in some usecases, but just provide rings and memory pools for secondary processes.

+Primary process supports ``rte_flow`` of DPDK for hardware offloading.
+Packet distribution based on dst MAC address and/or VLAN ID is supported.
+Entag/detag of VLAN is also supported.

 Master and Worker Threads
 -------------------------